Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

    3. Choose your subscription
    4. Choose whether if you are using existing Custom Vision service or creating a new one.
 Then input your endpoint and key information.
    5. Choose where is your targeted edge device and confirm whether your device (GPU or CPU)
+   6. This solution takes 5-10 mins to install based on your internet speed, After 5-10 mins open your browser and connect to ```http://<your-edge-ip:8080>.

 For Mac:
    1. Open terminal